TypeStrong/ts-loader/README.md

 Advanced option to force files to go through different instances of the TypeScript compiler.
 Can be used to force segregation between different parts of your code.

-#### entryFileCannotBeJs *(boolean) (default=false) DEPRECATED*

-If the `allowJs` compiler option is `true` then it's possible for your entry files to be JS.
-There is a [known issue using ts-loader with TypeScript 2.3 and below](https://github.com/TypeStrong/ts-loader/issues/655).
-This option exists to work around that issue if you are using ts-loader with TypeScript 2.3 or below.

-This option will be removed in a future version of ts-loader.

 #### appendTsSuffixTo *(RegExp[]) (default=[])*
 #### appendTsxSuffixTo *(RegExp[]) (default=[])*